 Managed stage recessions for snail kite nesting season were started on Lakes Toho and East Toho on January 15, 2022 to gradually reduce lake stages to their low pools by June 1.
-In Kissimmee-Cypress-Hatchineha, continue to keep stage slowly declining while maintaining at least 300 cfs at S-65A and following the IS-14-50 discharge plan (Figure KB-6) for S-65 and S-65A.
+Due to the recent stage reversals, adjust flow at S-59 and S-61 to return lake stages to their projected recession lines by about March 23.
+In Kissimmee-Cypress-Hatchineha, continue flow at ~1,050 cfs to control its stage reversal, then begin adjustments to resume a slow stage decline while maintaining at least 300 cfs at S-65A and following the IS-14-50 discharge plan (Figure KB-6) for S-65 and S-65A.